With an E-money account or EMI / Electronic Money Account or Payment you can:

 Recording transactions – Each electronic payment transaction has online documentation within the bank’s and the user’s records.
 A transaction’s record entails all the essential information: names of the parties involved in the transaction along with documentation of the date, time and whereabouts of the transaction.
 These records are available to users at any given moment.

-Restriction – As a safety measure, banks restrict the number of daily transactions account holders are permitted to conduct, limit the amount of output and specify an upper limit to the account.
+Restriction – As a safety measure, banks restrict the number of daily transactions that account holders are permitted to conduct, limit the amount of output and specify an upper limit to the account.
 While most people may comprehend the logic behind such limitations, others might find it too restricting and inconvenient.

 False identity – It is currently impossible to verify the identity of a person who enters personally identifiable information, online.
-As oppose to physical transactions – in which the identity of the one making the transaction can be verified by a photograph, a signature or an official document – digital transactions cannot offer such certainty.
+As opposed to physical transactions – in which the identity of the one making the transaction can be verified by a photograph, a signature or an official document – digital transactions cannot offer such certainty.
 Electronic cash transactions rely on cryptographic systems: transferred information is encoded by numeric keys as the details of a transaction “travel” across the web.
 While such systems are less prone to forgery, the numeric keys are somewhat vulnerable and can be hacked.

 Different payment systems – Difficulties might arise when transferring money between different electronic payment methods since, often, they are not synchronized.
-In facing such predicament, the use of e-currency exchange services is required; while it provides a convenient solution, it also prolongs the amount of time necessary for the completion of the transaction.
+In facing such a predicament, the use of e-currency exchange services is required; while it provides a convenient solution, it also prolongs the amount of time necessary for the completion of the transaction.

 Whereas the disadvantages of using e-money should be taken seriously and evoke thorough consideration, the advantages of electronic money undoubtedly supersede any fault or temporary inconvenience.